mgit-at/nix-unify/DIFFERENCES_NIXOS.md

 Symlinks in /etc aren't automatically created

 `nix-unify.files.etc."file-or-folder" = {}` can be used to create a symlink from the nixos /etc to the host's /etc

-## Starting services

-For now this needs to be done manually or via rebooting.
-Support wip.